KrainskiL/Nash.jl/docs/src/index.md

 ## Games definition

 `Nash.jl` defines game in package specific format.
 Currently there are 3 functions supporting game definition:
-* `generate_game` - requires payoffs tensor as an argument to create game object with known payoffs values
+* `generate_game` - requires payoffs tensor as an argument to create game object (dictionary) with known payoffs values
-* `random_2players_game` - creates game object for 2 players with payoffs sampled randomly from provided distribution (from `Distributions.jl` package)
+* `random_2players_game` - creates game object for 2 players with payoffs sampled randomly from user-defined distribution (from `Distributions.jl` package)
 * `random_nplayers_game` - creates game object for specified number of players with payoffs sampled randomly from provided distribution (from `Distributions.jl` package)

-For 2-players game with payoffs for first player as follows:
+For 2-players game payoffs for player 1 are as follows:
 * 1 if _player1_ plays first action and _player2_ plays first action
 * 2 if _player1_ plays first action and _player2_ plays second action
 * 2.5 if _player1_ plays second action and _player2_ plays first action
 * 3 if _player1_ plays second action and _player2_ plays second action
-following function call may be used (payoffs for the second player analogous):
+following function call may be used (payoff scheme for player 2 is analogous):

 ```julia
 generate_game([1 2; 2.5 3],[2 3;3.5 4])